boot-clj/boot-cljs/README.md

 ### Preamble, Externs, and Lib Files

-The `cljs` task figures out what to do with these files by scanning for resources on the classpath that have special filename extensions.
+The `cljs` task figures out what to do with these files by scanning files in the fileset that have special filename extensions.

 File extensions recognized by the `cljs` task: